 Happy Monday and welcome to another edition of the Beyond The Forecast newsletter!

-You can always get specific forecast details for your zone, whether it’s the Roanoke Valley, Southside, the Highlands, or elsewhere around Southwest and Central Virginia, anytime at WSLS.com/weather.
+You can always get specific forecast details for your zone, whether it’s the Roanoke Valley, Lynchburg area, the New River Valley or elsewhere around Southwest and Central Virginia, anytime at WSLS.com/weather.
 Know your zone!

-In case you missed it, we’re posting great weather and science content on WSLS.com.
-Here are a few links from the past week to check out:
+In case you missed it, we have great weather and science content on WSLS.com.
+Here are some featured stories from the past week:

 If you prefer your weather information delivered by social media, you can follow Your Local Weather Authority on Facebook and Twitter.
 If you’d like to see my personal weather updates follow my Facebook page too!